-Still as enticing as when it hit the architectural scene in the 1990s, the bonus room – typically unfinished space above the garage (or sometimes carved out of the attic) that is suitable as future living space – is now one of the most desirable features in modern home design.
-In fact, for today’s home buyer – especially, those with children – the bonus room is a priority.
-It is a definite “must-have” – not just a “wish list” item.
+Still as enticing as when it hit the architectural scene in the 1990s, the bonus room – typically unfinished space above the garage (or sometimes carved out of the attic) suitable for future living space – is now one of the most desirable features in modern home design.
+In fact, for today's home buyers – especially those with children – the bonus room is a priority.
+It is a definite "must-have" – not just a "wish list" item.
 And luckily, most home plans now come with bonus rooms that growing families can transform into more living space.

 While the traditional guest/in-law suites, apartments above the garage, and attic rooms continue to be options, families are looking at more fashionable and adaptable designs and uses for bonus rooms.
 And with all the configurations the bonus room presents, people are thinking out of the box to create functional but exciting, unique, and trendy spaces.

-From the most typical to the out-of-the-ordinary, here’s a look at a number of ways you can transform bonus-room square footage into comfortable and stylishly designed living space.
+From the most typical to the out-of-the-ordinary, here's a look at several ways you can transform bonus-room square footage into a comfortable and stylishly designed living space.

 1. A Suite to Make Guests Feel at Home!

-Long before bonus rooms became popular, one of the most sought after features in a single-family home was an extra bedroom to accommodate overnight/weekend guests and visiting family and relatives.
-For home plans that did not have that desired additional room, the basement, attic, and above-the-garage space were remodeled to create a guest room or an in-law suite.
-While building a bedroom in a space with weird angles and sloped ceilings presented challenges, homeowners have succeeded in renovating them into amazing and wonderfully livable bedrooms.
+Long before bonus rooms became popular, one of the most sought-after features in a single-family home was an extra bedroom to accommodate overnight/weekend guests and visiting family and relatives.
+In homes that did not have that desired additional room, the basement, attic, and above-the-garage space were remodeled to create a guest room or an in-law suite.
+While building a bedroom in an area with weird angles and sloped ceilings presented challenges, homeowners have successfully renovated them into fantastic and wonderfully livable bedrooms.

 As home plans have changed over the years – with a majority providing flex space to suit a family's lifestyles – more homeowners are now passing up the guest suite for other options.

-Look at what you can do in your basement!
-A beautiful guest suite finds a home in the basement space.
-The white furnishings – along with the small window - make the room bright, airy, and big (photo courtesy Angie's List).
+Look at what you can do in your upstairs bonus room!
+A guest area – perfect for kids to teenagers – houses two bunk beds and a sitting area with a TV.
+The light-color walls – along with the double window and recessed lighting – make the room bright, airy, and big (Plan #202-1007).

 2. Home, Sweet Home Office

-With more people working from home – either full time or on occasion – flex space can be designated as an office area or a corner where family members can sit down to pay bills, organize papers/important documents, or plan activities.
-Depending on the needs and the amount of projects, the space can be furnished as simply or as state-of-the-art as it demands.
+With more people working from home – either full time or on occasion – flex space can be designated as an office area or a corner where family members can sit down to pay bills, organize papers/essential documents, or plan activities.
+Depending on the needs and the budget, the space can be furnished as simply or as state-of-the-art as it demands.

-Basically, all you need is a desk with drawers for files, chairs, a computer with Internet connection, and a few shelves.
-If the space doesn’t have a door, make sure that there’s some kind of partition for a little privacy - away from the day-to-day flow of family life.
+Basically, all you need is a desk with drawers for files, chairs, a computer with an Internet connection, and a few shelves.
+If the space doesn't have a door, make sure that there's some partition for a bit of privacy - away from the day-to-day flow of family life.

-Simple and streamlined: A quiet corner with a great view in a 2-story, 3-bedroom modern Concrete Block style home plan becomes a home office furnished with the bare essentials: desk with drawers, laptop, printer, and chairs (House Plan #116-1015).
+Streamlined and straightforward: A quiet corner with a great view in a 2-story, 3-bedroom modern Concrete Block style home becomes a home office furnished with the bare essentials: desk with drawers, laptop, printer, and chairs (Plan #116-1015).